THE NEW TESTAMENT PRINCIPLES OF PRAYER (Part 1)

 When you begin to renew your mind through diligent and prayerful meditation in God’s Word, it will not be difficult for you to discern, recognize or understand God’s perfect mind or will in any situation.

-2 Don’t copy the behavior and customs of this world, but let God transform you into a new person by changing the way you think.
+2 Don’t copy the behavior and customs of this world but let God transform you into a new person by changing the way you think.
 Then you will learn to know God’s will for you, which is good and pleasing and perfect.
-(NLT).

-Beloved, when you begin to think according to the truths of God’s Word, you will begin to know, discern and recognize the good, pleasing and perfect will of God and then you will begin to pray rightly, according to God’s good, pleasing and perfect will for your life and situation.
+Beloved, when you begin to think according to the truths of God’s Word, you will start to know, discern and recognize the good, pleasing, and perfect will of God.
+Then you will begin to pray rightly, according to God’s good, acceptable and perfect will for your life and situation.